gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 .. py:function:: image * n

     | Create a new image by multiplying the brightness of each pixel by n.
-    | Make sure the resulting Image object has integer values.
+    | It makes sure the resulting Image object has integer values.
+    | Values for each pixel cannot go over 9.

 .. py:function:: image / n

     | Create a new image by dividing the brightness of each pixel by n.
-    | Make sure the resulting Image object has integer values.
+    | It makes sure the resulting Image object has integer values.
+    | Values for each pixel are rounded; 0.4 down to 0, 0.5 up to 1.

-| In the code below, image **img_m9** have pixels of brightness 9.
+| In the code below, image **img_m9** has pixels of brightness 9.
-| An image with brightness 1 is first created from that, then other brightnesses can be easily set.
+| An image, **img_m1**, with brightness 1, is first created from that, then other brightnesses can be easily obtained by multiplication.

 .. code-block:: python